 Things to consider

-Most people don’t go to the doctor unless they are sick or they have a problem.
+Most people don’t go to the doctor unless they’re sick or have a problem.
 But you should start by seeing your doctor when you’re well.
 By seeing your doctor routinely, you can stay on top of your health.
 He or she can provide preventive health screenings and monitor your health over time.
 This allows them to catch diseases early and help you manage them before they progress into more serious conditions.

 How often you routinely see your doctor depends on your health.
 Many doctors recommend you come in once a year for a check-up.
 But if you have problems or a chronic condition, such as heart disease or diabetes, you will likely be seen more often.